 „You who are watching, who did not raise a murderer hand, but who did not shake off the dust from your yearning, who stood still, right there, where it is turned to light.“ The German-Jewish poet Nelly Sachs, awarded with the Nobel Prize for Literature, wrote these words in a poem after Shoah and war.
 Monuments can be an encouragement to get involved for a world of peace and freedom and in that way to learn from the past.
 Only where light is can darkness give way.
 How can we take responsibility for the peace hope of Yerushalayim in the world?
 Where does our responsibility begin? „Where dust is turned to light“ – this inscription on the ground in front of the Stone of Encounter points towards the Tree of Life in the Friedensmal.
 It's about the path to your own inner: Peace and freedom begin in the own inner world.

 „Be the change that you wish to see in the world.“ (Gandhi)

 * For the first 7 years, the inscription was valid: „A call full of love for freedom for man.
 That we overcome the fences in our dealings with one another and do not seek our foothold behind fences of ideology."
 The stone with this inscription was called "Jerusalem Border Stone“. - Life is development.
 On Rosh Ha-Shana in 2019, the stone was renamed "Stone of Encounter" and the inscription was changed to: „A call full of love for freedom for man.
 That we recognize the fences in our dealings with one another and do not seek our life in the past".

-Next menu item: In the Public
+Next menu item: Living the answer